-Data protection legislation prohibits the processing of personal data belonging to special categories, including personal data that reveal racial or ethnic origin, political opinions, religion or philosophical beliefs, trade union membership, and data concerning health, sexual life or sexual orientation.
+Data protection legislation prohibits the processing of personal data belonging to special categories, including personal data that reveal racial or ethnic origin, political opinions, religion or philosophical beliefs, trade union membership, and data concerning health, sexual life or sexual orientation (the Ombudsman for Equality website, 2020).
 Understandably, this presents challenges, for example, to monitoring the status of equality and diversity.
-Work for equality requires information on the concepts of equality and diversity and their meaning, on legislation regarding equality and non-discrimination, on good practices to promote equality both from Finland and abroad as well as on ways of recognising and preventing discrimination.
+Work for equality requires information on the concepts of equality and diversity and their meaning, on legislation regarding equality and non-discrimination, on good practices to promote equality both from Finland and abroad, and on ways of recognising and preventing discrimination.
 Research information on equality issues as well as up-to-date statistics are key tools in the work for equality.
 International cooperation to promote equality in research and university education is crucial.
-At the University of Helsinki, thinking about indicators takes place particularly in the LERU and UNA Europa networks.
+At the University of Helsinki, thinking about indicators takes place particularly in the LERU and Una Europa networks.